What is ifosfamide?

-Your doctor will perform blood and urine tests to make sure you do not have conditions that would prevent you from safely using this medicine.
+Your doctor will perform blood and urine tests to make sure you do not have conditions that would prevent you from safely using ifosfamide.

-Ifosfamide is injected into a vein through an IV.
+Ifosfamide is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 If this medicine accidentally gets on your skin, wash it thoroughly with soap and warm water.

-Ifosfamide is given in a 21-day treatment cycle, but you will only need to take the medicine during the first 5 days of each cycle.
-Your doctor will determine how long to treat you with ifosfamide.
+Ifosfamide is given in a 21-day treatment cycle, but you will receive the medicine only during the first 5 days of each cycle.
+Your doctor will determine how many cycles you should receive.

 Drink plenty of liquids while you are taking ifosfamide.

-Ifosfamide can lower blood cells that help your body fight infections and help your blood to clot.
 Your blood will need to be tested often.
 Your heart, kidney function, liver function, or nerve and muscle function may also need to be checked.
-Your cancer treatments may be delayed based on the results of these tests.
+Your cancer treatments may be delayed based on the results.

 Ifosfamide can have long lasting effects on your body.
-You may need frequent medical tests for a short time after you stop using this medication.
+You may also need medical tests for a short time after your last dose.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss a dose of ifosfamide.
+Call your doctor for instructions if you miss an appointment for your ifosfamide injection.

 What happens if I overdose?